samuelgozi/nano-schema/README.md

 });
 ```

-This object will be read by the `Schema` constructor as if it were:
+This type schema will be read by the `Schema` compiler as if it were:

 ```js
 const schema = new Schema({